beatcracker/Ori-Controller-Remap/Readme.md

 ###How to apply patch
  1. Download [JoystickTest application]
  2. Go to https://github.com/beatcracker/Ori-Controller-Remap
- 2. In the bottom right corner click `Download ZIP`
+ 3. In the bottom right corner click `Download ZIP`
+ 4. [Unblock ZIP file] before unpacking
- 3. Unpack downloaded ZIP file
+ 5. Unpack downloaded ZIP file
- 4. Go to the `Ori-Controller-Remap-master` folder
+ 6. Go to the `Ori-Controller-Remap-master` folder
- 5. Open `Ori_Controller_Remap.ini` file in Notepad.
-This file contains controller button mappings.
-I've included one for my gamepad (`Cyborg Rumble Pad`) and one for you to edit (`Your Controller Name`).
+ 7. Open `Ori_Controller_Remap.ini` file in Notepad.
+This file contains controller button mappings for known controllers (`Cyborg Rumble Pad`, `Logitech Dual Action`, etc.) and one for you to edit (`Your Controller Name`).
- 6. Run JoystickTest application
+ 8. Run JoystickTest application
- 7. Punch buttons on your controller, note their numbers in JoystickTest, edit ini file accordingly
+ 9. Punch buttons on your controller, note their numbers in JoystickTest, edit ini file accordingly
- 8. Replace `Your Controller Name` with any text you like (your controller name, your pet name, your maiden name - it's all up to you).
+ 10. Replace `Your Controller Name` with any text you like (your controller name, your pet name, your maiden name - it's all up to you).
- 9. Save `Ori_Controller_Remap.ini` file
+ 11. Save `Ori_Controller_Remap.ini` file
- 10. Double-click `Ori_Controller_Remap.cmd` file, it will launch PowerShell script
+ 12. Double-click `Ori_Controller_Remap.cmd` file, it will launch PowerShell script
- 11. When asked, select configuration you've edited earlier in the ini file
+ 13. When asked, select configuration you've edited earlier in the ini file
- 12. Press any key and wait for script to patch your Ori with new controller mapping
+ 14. Press any key and wait for script to patch your Ori with new controller mapping

 ###How to remove patch
  1. Go to the Ori instalation directory